Fishing charters look like a lifestyle play.

 Start watching real listings now, even if you are not buying yet.

-The best charters sell to buyers who already understand what good looks like.
+The best charters sell to buyers who already understand what good looks like, and who can move quickly when the right one appears.